AlexeyNilov/watson_journal_bot/doc/user_story.md

 ## Incoming

+* /todo - get list of tasks (#todo)
-* Expand and brainstorm the ideas
+* /brainstorm some_text - brainstorm the ideas
-* Prepare blog posts
-* Save links
-* Help with retrospection
+* /retro - help with retrospection
-* Track emotions
-* Replace Google Keep (for my flows)
+* /emo - Track emotions: use conversation based on wheel of feels, with inline buttons
 * Replace Day One
 * Replace or integrate with Todoist
 * Integrate with Perplexity